CERL: A Unified Optimization Framework for Light Enhancement with Realistic Noise: Related Work

 \textbf{Low-Light Noise Removal: } Low-light images are inevitably degraded by high ISO noise that differs physically from the conventional simulated noide models \cite{liu2018image,liu2020connecting}.
-Previous methods \cite{guo2016lime,wei2018deep} apply the popular denoising method BM3D \cite{dabov2007image} on the enhanced images.
+Approaches that focus on generic real-world denoising~\cite{lehtinen2018noise2noise}, \cite{cai2021learning}, \cite{jia2021ddunet}, \cite{jia2021pixel} can be adopted to address this issue, but their performances are typically limited due to the lack of domain knowledge in low-light noise.
+Previous low-light enhancement methods \cite{guo2016lime,wei2018deep} apply the popular denoising method BM3D \cite{dabov2007image} on the enhanced images.
 LL-Net \cite{lore2017llnet} consists of two sub-networks dedicated to light enhancement and noise removal, respectively.
 These two-stage methods usually produce sub-optimal enhancement results. \cite{wei2018deep} collected the LOL dataset containing paired low/normal-light images taken from real scenes.
 With the support of the LOL dataset, some deep networks \cite{yang2020fidelity,zhang2019kindling} succeed in suppressing the noise in the enhancing results.
 KinD \cite{zhang2019kindling} learns to remove low-light noise by a specially designed smoothness loss function. \cite{wang2019progressive} presented a progressive retinex model for noise removal, but their network is trained on synthetic paired data, hence its performance is limited when applied to real-world low-light images.
 DRBN \cite{yang2020fidelity} is trained to suppress the image noise by the residual learning scheme.
 However, they typically fail to generalize to other noise distributions beyond the LOL dataset.
 Different from the above methods, We propose a self-supervised fine-tuning scheme for denoising, intending to obtain a deep low-light denoiser that generalizes well on low-light images with real noise.
 Also, the presented CERL framework helps to prevent from generating sub-optimal enhancement results.